 - Is the Help Desk based locally with local service representatives?

-Understand that when your employees have issues with their desktops, laptops, or tablets, immediate responsiveness from amiable and patient representatives is going to make a big difference — working with an IT service provider whose Help Desk can provide the above makes the day-to-day pain points more tolerable.
+Understand that when your employees have issues with their desktops, laptops, or tablets, immediate responsiveness from amiable and patient representatives is going to make a big difference — working with an IT service provider whose Help Desk can provide the above makes the day-to-day pain points more tolerable and less time consuming.

 How reliably does the IT Service Provider respond to both the urgent and mundane requests?